albert-wang/represent/README.md

 	base64        | N | Base64.
 	sf            | N | 32-bit floating point.
 	df            | N | 64-bit floating point.
+	str           | N | Takes the binary representation, turns it into bytes, and then into a UTF8 string.

 To specify a format, use the -f option, and seperate different descriptors with a space.
 Binary and Hexadecimal may be followed by a comma delimited list in paraentheses, which